-7 When related sectors are taken into account, the estimated contribution of tourism to GDP creation is much higher: tourism indirectly generates more than 10% of the European Union's GDP and provides about 12% of the Jabour force.
+7When related sectors are taken into account, the estimated contribution of tourism to GDP creation is much higher: tourism indirectly generates more than 10% of the European Union's GDP and provides about 12% of the labour force.

-There is ongoing work on developing a system of indicators for the sustainable management of destinations within the Network of European Regions for a sustainable and competitive European tourism (NECSTouR) (0) and the EDEN (European Destinations of Excellence) (European Commission, retrieved 2012) destinations One of the planned actions under this network is to organise awareness-raising campaigns for European tourists concerning the choice of destinations and means of transport.
+Commission, retrieved 2012) destinations.
+One of the planned actions under this network is to organise awareness-raising campaigns for European tourists concerning the choice of destinations and means of transport.
 Again, this should be extended to include an indicator on safe mobility.